-Additionally, many organisations view incidents as a solely engineering concern.
+Additionally, many organizations view incidents as a solely engineering concern.
 Our experience is the polar opposite.
-Incidents often start in product/engineering, but they usually require people from around the organisation to form a temporary team to collaborate, communicate and solve a problem.
+Incidents often start in product/engineering, but they usually require people from around the organization to form a temporary team to collaborate, communicate and solve a problem.

 Ensuring non-engineering teams are familiar with the process of running an incident means you’re well placed next time you have a time critical incident that requires input from non-technical teams; this also has an added benefit of allowing those teams to declare incidents themselves - potentially saving you critical time in future incidents.